Teofil98/Server-client-hashtable/README.md

-# Hashtable Opertaions using a Client-Server Architecture
+# Hashtable Operations using a Client-Server Architecture

 This program creates 2 processes:
 * Server process: Processes hash table requests from the client and updates the hashtable accordingly.